Skin wrinkles and blemishes

 - People who regularly use tanning beds

 Doctors classify skin types, also called skin phototypes (SPTs), based on the sensitivity to sunlight.
 SPT ranges from SPT I (lightest skin plus) to SPT IV (darkest skin).
-Skin types I and II are at highest risk of photoaging skin diseases, including cancer.
+Skin types I and II are at the highest risk of photoaging skin diseases, including cancer.
 Early aging of skin from sunlight exposure can affect people of all skin shades.

 Tanning and Burning History